Code-Institute-Submissions/TheVeganHelpdesk/README.md

 Each page has a responsive navigation bar at the top, which collapses down to a hamburger button and the site name on smaller devices.
 The footer matches in colour with basic "copyright" info and social links (These lead to the various social media main pages as this company is fictional!)
 The colors for these were determined using [Encycolorpedia](https://encycolorpedia.com/) and [BrandGradients](http://www.brandgradients.com/).
 I did not end up using multicolors for the Instagram Logo, but used the linear gradient function I discovered in Brandgradients for many parts of the rest of the project.

 There is an over-all colour scheme of cream, green and charcoal, with the green being taken from the main hero image (using the color finder in the developer tools).
-The local hero page has a different layout and aesthetic, as its focus is to promote a parter company.
+The local hero page has a different layout and aesthetic, as its focus is to promote a partner company.
 The hero image becomes the background image to the sign up form.

 ### 1. Home page

 This is an introductory page with a background style hero image, intended not to clutter the header area.
 There is a small 'headline' to the left of the image.
 The title of the website will appear only in the browser and nav bars.
 The page contains typical reasons peeple have for switching to a plant-based diet.

 The first is environmental with a visual comparison of the various dietary impacts on the environment.
 This is purely a visual comparison aid using bootstraps progress bar tool.
 The information here is based on basic searches regarding the impact of diet on the environment.
-No one source.
+No one particular source.
 I have not included numbers on the graph for this reason.

 The second and third are animals and health, with accompanying images.
 All three observe the rule of thirds when viewed in full screen, and condense as the screen gets smaller to a mobile screen where elements take a full col-12 width.
 This is altered slightly for larger screens, offset on each side by one column to avoid the text spreading out on lines too long to comfortably read.